 • receive unemployment benefit (WW); or

-• receive a benefit on the grounds of long-term illness or incapacity for work; or
+• receive a benefit on the grounds of long-term illness or incapacity for work.

-Refugees only need to pay the personal contribution if they will have enough money left over after paying it.
-This must be at least equal to the subsistence allowance for refugees without income.
+Refugees only need to pay the personal contribution if the amount they have left over after paying it is at least as much as the subsistence allowance for refugees without income.

 Refugees must report their income to the municipality